Murray Sinclair calls for inquiry into residential school burial sites, more support for survivors

 He said he estimates he's fielded up to 400 calls in recent days.

 "I just sit and listen," he said.
 "There's not much else we can do, just sit and listen while they cry.
 And there's many tears."

 Tk'emlúps te Secwépemc First Nation announced last Thursday that preliminary findings from a survey conducted by a specialist in ground-penetrating radar indicated the remains of around 215 children could be buried on the grounds of the former Kamloops Indian Residential School.

-The TRC documented the deaths of more than 6,000 students as a result of residential schools, but the true figure "could be in the 15-25,000 range, and maybe even more," Sinclair said.
+Speaking to The Current, Sinclair said the true figure "could be in the 15-25,000 range, and maybe even more."

 More than 150,000 First Nations, Métis and Inuit children were forced to attend residential schools between the 1870s and 1990s, a project of church and government established to assimilate them.
 The commission described the system as "cultural genocide."

 News of the remains is triggering residential school survivors with memories of their peers being injured or dying at the institutions, Sinclair told The Current's Matt Galloway.
 Many survivors are also losing what little hope they had that Indigenous children who went missing during the residential school era could still be alive somewhere.